mpicbg-scicomp/tissue_miner/docs/quickstart/ubuntu/example_data/cell_area.md

 # Cell area analysis

 Cell area is stored in the database.
-It is therefore sufficient to build the database only.

 ### 1. Make a movie of cell area pattern plotted on the tissue